picleb/KrakenWebSocketsClientTS/README.md

 Just for fun and learning purposes.

-You can see it in action [on the GitHub page](https://picleb.github.io/KrakenWebSocketsClientTS/public).
+You can see it in action [on the project's GitHub page](https://picleb.github.io/KrakenWebSocketsClientTS/public).

 ## Technologies used
 - NPM as package manager